 I went into the service in

+1969 and didn’t see Grandpa Brown but a couple of times during the 1970s.
+He married Cecelia Ann Squires in 1975.
+Sometime after he married Cecelia, I visited them with my mother and my son and had a “four generation” photograph taken.
+Not very good quality, but we were all there.
 I am not sure when he went into the United District Nursing Home in Staples, MN, which is where he died on 19 Jan 1990.
 He was buried at Gull River Cemetery in Sylvan Township, Cass County near his mother and many other family members.

 descendants of the Brown Family.